Vision Mātauranga is the Ministry of Business, Innovation and Enterprise (MBIE)’s policy. Its purpose is to:

 Vision Mātauranga is at the centre of Genomics Aotearoa activities.
-Guided by a dedicated Vision Mātauranga Manager, Genomics Aotearoa plans to enable Māori leadership, establish research guidelines, and develop standards of engagement for researchers with Māori.
+Guided by our Vision Mātauranga Manager, Genomics Aotearoa enables Māori leadership, is establishing research guidelines, and is developing standards of engagement for researchers.

 A relationship of good faith and trust is essential.
-Our Vision Mātauranga Manager has worked with researchers and with Māori at multiple levels in the community to improve confidence, capacity and capability for engagement.
-We also use the research guidelines Te Ara Tika, Te Mata Ira and He Tangata Kei Tua.
+Our Vision Mātauranga Manager is working with researchers and with Māori at multiple levels in the community to improve confidence, capacity and capability for engagement.
+Our work draws on several research guidelines.

 Data management procedures

 Data management is an important part of Vision Mātauranga.
-Genomics Aotearoa is developing procedures to support good research practices and streamline access to data within a GA Data Repository, again building on the research guidelines Te Ara Tika, Te Mata Ira and He Tangata Kei Tua.
+Genomics Aotearoa is developing procedures to support good research practices and streamline access to data within the GA Data Repository, again building on the research guidelines Te Ara Tika, Te Mata Ira and He Tangata Kei Tua.

-Bioinformatics capability - One of the aims of this project is a national genomics data archive with appropriate guardianship.See Aotearoa Genomic Data Repository
+Bioinformatics capability: One of the aims of this project has been to establish a national genomics data archive with appropriate guardianship.See Aotearoa Genomic Data Repository

 Research relevant to Māori: We also work on projects to improve genomics research relevance and benefits to Māori.
 For example, one initiative has enhanced kaitiaki practices for a Māori landowner group in their management of native species - a great example of science and kaitiakitanga, along with commerce, in the hands of local hapori.